 How do I succesfully launch a brand?

-Start by launching internally
+Start by launching internally.

-Get your management onside
+Get your management onside.

-Your upper-level team have been engaged in the brand alignment process, so you don’t need to unveil your new or realigned brand to this group as they have been the major stakeholders in the process.
+Your upper-level team have been engaged in the brand alignment process, so you don’t need to unveil your new or realigned brand to this group as they have been the significant stakeholders in the process.
 Instead, use the internal launch as your chance to bring your brand into focus and build momentum for the launch.

-Then Brand launch company-wide
+Then launch company-wide.